applify-life/shopper-suite/README.md

 * Shop Log - Maintain a record of upcoming shops, completed shops, expenses, and payment.

-* Mystery Shop Company Directory
+* Mystery Shop Company Directory - See a list of mystery shop companies and use a direct link to access shopper sign up or login.